 The Schools and Libraries Program of the Universal Service Fund, commonly known as the E-Rate Program, helps ensure that schools and libraries can obtain high-speed Internet access and telecommunications at affordable rates.
-Funded through a Universal Service fee charged to telecommunications service providers, it is administered by the Universal Service Administrative Company (USAC) under the direction of the Federal Communications Commission (FCC).
+It is administered by the Universal Service Administrative Company (USAC) under the direction of the Federal Communications Commission (FCC).

 Here are five things school districts should know about the E-Rate program.

 - The USAC has published the proposed Eligible Services List (“ESL”) for funding year 2018-2019.
 Access the 2018 – 2019 ESL online.

 - Applicants may now file their FCC forms 470 to solicit bids for anticipated procurements of Category One and Two services and equipment during the 2018-2019 fiscal year.

 - Districts should know the remaining Category Two budget for each eligible school building before planning for future IT infrastructure projects.

 - The current rules regarding Category Two budgets expire after funding year 2019-2020.
 The FCC has not indicated whether it will maintain the current rules or shift its funding focus elsewhere within the E-Rate Program.
 If you elect to not use your allotted Category Two funding before the rules expire, you may miss an opportunity to enhance your wireless network capacity at a substantial discount.

 - The FCC has indicated its intent to increase the number of audits it will perform in connection with the E-Rate program.
 Therefore, it is highly recommended to maintain an up-to-date asset register for all Category Two equipment purchased through the E-Rate competitive bidding process.
 Review a sample asset register/inventory list.

 Leverage Your Opportunities Available Through the E-Rate Program